 Sometimes physical problems can cause depression.
 But other times, symptoms of depression are part of a more complex psychiatric problem.
-There are several different types of depression, including:
+There are several different types or subtypes of depression, including:

 An individual with major depression, or major depressive disorder, feels a profound and constant sense of hopelessness and despair.

 Major depression is marked by a combination of symptoms that interfere with the person's ability to work, study, sleep, eat, and enjoy once pleasurable activities.
 Major depression may occur only once but more commonly occurs several times in a lifetime.

 - Loss of interest in activities once enjoyed

 - Disrupted sleep

 - Appetite changes